team-ebi/spacehop/README.md

 5) You can manage your account info and future bookings on your Profile page.

-6) You can message business owners whose space you have booked.
+6) You can message business owners whose spaces you have booked.

 7) If you are a business owner, you can register your business on the Business Profile page, and you can toggle between User and Business messages in your inbox.